 This course introduces basic concepts underlying the current and future methods of generation, transmission, storage, and use of electric energy.
 Beginning with an historical overview of the electric power system that has served well for more than 100 years, the course provides an introduction to the fundamental engineering principles needed to understand the design and implementation of traditional as well as modern electric power systems.
 Energy sources including thermal (combustion, nuclear, geothermal), solar, wind, and chemical (fuel cells) are presented.
 Important aspects of economic analysis and government regulation are also covered.
 Finally, the critical roles played by sensor, communications, and security systems will be made clear.
 Students will engage in substantial project work by which they will gain experience in integration of these many elements in designing and implementing ?Smart Grid? systems for the reliable supply of affordable and environmentally benign electric energy.
 Recommended background: PH 1120 or 1121 or equivalent

-This course provides an introduction to the analysis and design of continuous-time control systems.
-Topics covered in the course include: modeling in the frequency and time domain, characteristics of control systems time response, reduction of multiple subsystems, analysis of systems transient response, stability, and steady-state errors, Root Locus techniques, design of PI, PD, and PID controllers via Root Locus, frequency response techniques, and design via frequency response.
+Description of control systems, analysis and design objectives, the design process.
+Modeling in the frequency and time domain.
+Characteristics of control systems time response.
+Reduction of multiple subsystems.
+Analysis of systems transient response, stability, and steady-state errors.
+Root Locus techniques.
+Design of PI, PD, and PID controllers via Root Locus.
+Frequency response techniques, and design via frequency response.
 The course will include projects which will require the use of software such as MATLAB, Simulink, or LabVIEW for analysis and design of control systems.
-Recommended Background: Ordinary Differential Equations (MA2051), Sensors, Circuits, and Systems (ECE2019), and Continuous-time Signal and System Analysis (ECE 2311).
-Students will not receive credit for both ES3011 and ECE301X.
+Recommended Background: MA2051, ECE2019, and ECE 2311.
+Due to the overlap of this course with ES3011, the students will not receive credit for both ES3011 and ECE301X.

 This course provides an introduction to modern cryptography and information security.
 It focuses on how cryptographic algorithms and protocols work and how to use them.
 The course covers the concepts of block ciphers and message authentication codes, public key encryption, digital signatures, and key establishment, as well as common examples and uses of such schemes, including the AES, RSA-OAEP, and the Digital Signature Algorithm.
 Basic cryptanalytic techniques and examples of practical security solutions are explored to understand how to design and evaluate modern security solutions.
 The course is suited for students interested in cryptography or other security related fields such as trusted computing, network and OS security, or general IT security.
 Recommended background: ECE 2049 Embedded Computing in Engineering Design or CS 2301 Systems Programming for Non-Majors or equivalent Suggested background: CS 2022/MA2201 Discrete Mathematics